Skip to main content

 On a single conversion, you could save $300 or more.
 If you’re converting currency multiple times a year, or converting larger amounts, the annual savings can be significant.
 Over a career of investing, we’re talking thousands of dollars that stay in your portfolio instead of going to your brokerage.

+Yes.
 Questrade makes it relatively straightforward.
 You can buy DLR, then contact them to journal the shares to DLR.U (some people report success doing this online, others need to call).
-The process usually takes 1-2 business days.
+The process usually takes 1 to 2 business days.
+Questrade has long been one of the most popular brokerages for this technique.

-Big bank brokerages (TD Direct Investing, RBC Direct Investing, BMO InvestorLine, etc.) generally support Norbert’s Gambit, though the process varies.
+Big bank brokerages (TD Direct Investing, RBC Direct Investing, BMO InvestorLine, CIBC Investor’s Edge) generally support Norbert’s Gambit, though the process varies.
 Some require a phone call to journal shares.
 Some make you wait for full settlement.
-It works, but it can feel clunky.
+It works, but it can feel clunky compared to Questrade.

 Going the other way